Herpes Transmission: How Did I Get Herpes?

-Many Doctors are Out-of-Date and Give Out Bad Information to Patients
+Many Doctors are Out-of-Date and Give Bad Information to Patients

 Also, many “out of date” doctors tell their patients with herpes that they cannot spread herpes to their partners when they are not having any symptoms.
 This is BAD, OUT-OF-DATE INFORMATION, and is NOT TRUE!
 More recent research shows without a doubt that herpes CAN be transmitted to your partners even when you have NO NOTICEABLE SYMPTOMS.
 If your doctor tells you that you don’t have to worry about spreading or getting genital herpes when you or your partners are not having any symptoms, get yourself another doctor!
 They are way out of date.

 Unfortunately, MOST new cases of genital herpes are the result of sleeping with someone who had genital or oral herpes, but did not have any noticeable symptoms at the time.
 Because so many people have herpes or other STD’s but DON’T EVEN KNOW IT, it is important to always use condoms an/or dental dams.
 Even using condoms and dental dams does not always protect against genital herpes if a person is shedding the virus from a place that is not covered by the product.
 Still, condoms and dental dams are generally your best protection.

-Your Partner May Honestly Be Unaware That They Have Herpes
+Your Partner May Honestly Not Know That They Have Herpes